Georgia Republican Party

-The Georgia Republican Party (GAGOP) is the affiliate of the Republican Party in the U.S. state of Georgia and one of the two major political parties.
-It is currently the dominant party in the state and is chaired by Joshua McKoon.
+The Georgia Republican Party (GAGOP) is the affiliate of the Republican Party in the U.S. state of Georgia and one of the two major political parties in the state.
+It is chaired by Joshua McKoon.

-It is currently Georgia’s dominant party, maintaining control of all 9 of Georgia’s statewide executive offices, 9 of 14 of Georgia’s seats in the United States House of Representatives, and maintains majorities in both houses of the General Assembly.
+It is currently Georgia's dominant party, maintaining control of all 9 of Georgia's statewide executive offices, 9 of 14 of Georgia's seats in the United States House of Representatives, and maintains majorities in both houses of the General Assembly.

 Current structure

 Joshua McKoon is the current state chairman.
 Travis Bowden is the executive director.
 Jason Thompson is serving as Republican National Committeeman representing Georgia.
 Thompson was reelected in June 2020 to a four-year term after being first elected in 2018 to fill the term of Randy Evans, who was appointed ambassador to Luxembourg by President Donald Trump.
 Ginger Howard was first elected at the 2016 State Convention as the current RNC Committeewoman and was reelected in June 2020 to a second term.
 Republicans hold every statewide, elected constitutional office in Georgia, as well as majorities in both the State House and the State Senate.
 Former senators Kelly Loeffler and David Perdue were defeated in the 2020-21 United States Senate election in Georgia and the 2020–21 United States Senate special election in Georgia respectively, and Republicans hold 9 out of 14 of Georgia's seats in the U.S. House of Representatives.

 The Republican National Committee (RNC) handles the national party day-to-day operations.
 Campaigns, events, and other party related activities are handled by the RNC.
 The chairman of the RNC is chosen by the president when the Republicans have the White House or otherwise by the party's state committees.
 There has never been a chairman from Georgia.
 The RNC, under the direction of the party's presidential candidate, supervises the Republican National Convention, raises funds, and coordinates campaign strategy.
 On the local level there are similar state committees in every state and most large cities, counties and legislative districts, but they have far less money and influence than the national body.